-For depreciable property, the deduction would be treated like an additional depreciation loss.
+For depreciable property, the deduction is treated like an additional depreciation loss.
 If an asset is sold above its adjusted tax value, there will be depreciation recovery income.
+The amount of depreciation recovery income can be no more than the total deductions claimed on the asset (including the Investment Boost deduction).

-Example 4: Depreciation recovery income
+Example 5: Depreciation recovery income

-Assume the same facts as Example 1 where a new investment asset is purchased for \$10,000.
-ABC company sells the new investment asset during the 2027-28 income year for \$9,000.
+Assume the same facts as Example 1, where a new investment asset is purchased for \$10,000.
+ABC company sells the new investment asset during the 2026-27 income year for \$9,000.
 The asset has an adjusted tax value of \$7,600 because the company has claimed \$2,400 of deductions.